blox/blox/docs/daemon_design.md

 The blox scheduler will have its own frontend instead of being part of the ECS frontend.
 This is necessary for open sourcing the scheduler because the ECS frontend relies on internal only frameworks.
 For authentication, authorization and throttling blox will use AWS API Gateway with Lambda integration.
 We will use swagger to define the API schema.

 ##### APIs

+> TODO: We're currently defining the exact user experience for these APIs in [this issue](https://github.com/blox/blox/pull/252).

 **CreateEnvironment** creates an environment object in the data service.
 The environment is created in an inactive state which means that no monitor-deployments (which are deployments created automatically by the manager monitors when a new instance joins the cluster or a task failure happens) are created until a user-created deployment is kicked off or the environment is updated to be active.

 An alternative is to kick off a deployment any time an environment is created or updated, effectively removing the need for a **startDeployment** API.
 The advantages of this approach are one less API to call but the disadvantages are less control: the user cannot see the diff of changes before making them, the user cannot create an environment without kicking off a deployment and they cannot update an environment while a deployment is in progress because that deployment will be stopped and a new one will be started.
 One might argue that there is no reason for a user to update an environment unless they want to create a new deployment.
 While true, AWS APIs conventionally don't have a lot of side effects and err on the side of more control.
 It also might be confusing to have a **stopDeployment** API but not have a **startDeployment** one.